Activities around Seaton and the Axe Valley.

 This walk can be done at any time of the year, in the winter you see more of the tumbled landscape and shore as the leaf cover has gone.
 In the spring the woods are full of wild garlic and many other wild flowers.
 In the summer and autumn, its a green jungle.

 In April 2016 a new route at the Amouth end was opened bypassing the land slide leading through the Undercliff giving more glimpses of the sea than the original route.

-Each year in March, 2,000 runners set off on twentyish muddy, hilly, boggy, beachy miles of the multiest-terrain running experience you will find this side of the end of time.
+Each year in March, over 2,000 runners set off on twentyish muddy, hilly, boggy, beachy miles of the multiest-terrain running experience you will find this side of the end of time.

 The Grizzly run is organised by the Axe Valley Runners (website www.axevalleyrunners.org.uk)

 It is number three on the ranking of Britain’s most popular running events just behind the London Marathon and the Great North Run

 The Grizzly is different from the London Marathon and the Great North Run because it really does go ‘cross country’ for a distance of 19 to 20 miles, or round about 31 kilometres.

 The Grizzly 2017 – Pearls a Stinger took place at 10:30 on Sunday 12th March